 Dian is a Lecturer in Global Health at the Health Services Research & Management Department, School of Health & Psychological Sciences.
 His teaching and research interests include global health, health systems, health management, health financing & service delivery, health reform, policy impact evaluations (cluster randomized trial, quasi-experimental methods), non-communicable disease prevention and control (cardiovascular diseases, type 2 diabetes, and risk factors), and tobacco control in high-income countries and low and middle-income countries.

-Dian is currently a researcher at the Centre for Health Economics & Policy Innovation at Imperial College Business School, London, UK.
-He is working on the NIHR Global Health Research Unit project aiming to create an inter-disciplinary environment that fosters the development and implementation of acceptable, equitable, efficient, scalable and sustainable approaches to reduce the burden of type-2 diabetes and cardiovascular disease in four countries in South Asia including India, Pakistan, Bangladesh, and Sri Lanka.
+Before joining City, University of London, he was a research associate on the NIHR Global Health Research Unit project at Imperial College London during 2018-2022.
+The project aimed to create an interdisciplinary environment that fosters the development and implementation of acceptable, equitable, efficient, scalable, and sustainable approaches to reduce the burden of type-2 diabetes and cardiovascular diseases in South Asia (India, Pakistan, Bangladesh, and Sri Lanka).

-Previously, he was a postdoc fellow and research associate at Harvard University working on the Malaysia Health Systems Research.
-He conducted a comprehensive assessment of the health system performance, health financing, and health services delivery.
-He also designed a large-scale mixed-method cluster-randomized impact evaluation of the enhanced primary health care intervention towards tackling cardiovascular risk factors.
+He worked at Harvard University during 2015-2018 as a postdoctoral researcher in the Malaysia Health Systems Research, a collaboration with the Government of Malaysia.
+He conducted a comprehensive health systems assessment and designed a large-scale mixed-methods cluster-randomized impact evaluation of the enhanced primary health care (EnPHC) intervention toward tackling cardiovascular risk factors.